Washoe people: History

 Washoe people are the only Great Basin tribe whose language is not Numic, so they are believed to have inhabited the region prior to neighboring tribes.
 The Kings Beach Complex that emerged about 500 CE around Lake Tahoe and the northern Sierra Nevada are regarded as early Washoe culture.
 The Martis complex may have overlapped with the Kings Beach culture, and Martis pit houses gave way to conical bark slab houses of historic Washoe culture.

 Washoe people may have made contact with Spanish explorers in the early 19th century, but the Washoe did not sustain contact with people of European culture until the 1848 California Gold Rush.
-Washoe resistance to incursions on their lands proved futile, and the last armed conflict with the Washoes and non-Indians was the Potato War of 1857, when starving Washoes were killed for gathering potatoes from a European-American farm near Honey Lake in California.
+Washoe resistance to incursions on their lands proved futile.
+The last armed conflict with the Washoes and non-Indians was the Potato War of 1857, when hungry Washoes were killed or wounded for taking three acres of potatoes from European-American William Morehead's potato field at his farm near Honey Lake, some two miles northwest of Milford, California.